 48. Northern Tanagers

-These birds can be found throughout much of North America, where they inhabit forests and woodlands during breeding season before migrating south for winter months.
+These birds can be found throughout much of North America, where they inhabit forests and woodlands during the breeding season before migrating south for winter months.

 Kingdom | Animalia |